How it Works

 Outreach Products with Lasting Effects

 A primate conservation book and poster of student photos, drawings and writings will be designed using the PICC students’ creative works, published in the U.S. and shipped back to their community where students can sell the book to tourists to earn funds to support their own conservation education and share the knowledge with other students and communities.
-The small poster will be published on water-resistant paper and students can distribute the free poster to ecolodges and local and neighboring communities.
+A small poster will be published on water-resistant paper and students can distribute the free poster to ecolodges and local and neighboring communities.
 The poster and book will also be provided to the appropriate government officials as well as available for download online as a PDF.

 A 15-minute documentary film will be produced featuring the project students, teachers and elders’ prospective, highlighting the conservation issues faced by primates and habitat communities, and showing the benefits to the community of primate conservation.
 A detailed storyline will be developed before the project start, with input from local guides, conservation organizations, educators and others.
 It will be narrated in both the local language and English.
 The completed film will be provided open-source online for expanded international outreach education and awareness, and to conservation organizations, local educators, and government officials.